 What is a DAG?

 DAG stands for Directed Acyclic Graph.
-In simple terms, it is a graph with nodes, directed edges and no cycles.
-Basically, this:
+In simple terms, it is a graph with nodes, directed edges, and no cycles.
+This:

 But this:

-is NOT a DAG.
+is not a DAG.
 Why?
 Because there is a cycle.
-As Node A depends on Node C which it turn, depends on Node B and itself on Node A, this DAG (which is not) won’t run at all.
+As Node A depends on Node C, which depends on Node B and itself on Node A, this DAG (which is not) won’t run at all.
 A DAG has no cycles, never.
-Last but not least, a DAG is a data pipeline in Apache Airflow.
-So, whenever you read “DAG”, it means “data pipeline”.
-Last but not least, when a DAG is triggered, a DAGRun is created.
-A DAGRun is an instance of your DAG with an execution date in Airflow.
+A DAG is a data pipeline in Apache Airflow.
+Whenever you read “DAG,” it means “data pipeline.”
+Last but not least, when Airflow triggers a DAG, it creates a DAG run with information such as the logical_date, data_interval_start, and data_interval_end.

-Ok, once you know what is a DAG, the next question is, what is a “Node” in the context of Airflow?
+Ok, once you know what a DAG is, the next question is, what is a “Node” in the context of Airflow?

 from airflow.operators.bash import BashOperator